fun-redoc/mypersonalfinance/README.md

 + posts list
 + give post a name
 + posts add

-### TODO
 + posts delete
++ allow adding new posts iff the user is in owners of from and to accounts
 + posts edit

-+ savings/deposits edit
+### TODO
++ check if permission for adding, deleting and editing of posts, deposits, interests, owners is correct (matches the ownershaft of the respective accounts)
 + posts add: account selection put icome and spending accounts on top of the list
 + sort/filter posts
 + sort/filter accounts